-Clifford Chance LLP fields a highly rated service offer across the board that has afforded it a leading position among international firms in Latin America.
-Of the UK firms operating in the region, Clifford Chance is one of the most visible and committed.
+Clifford Chance is in the global elite, with a highly rated service offering across the board that has afforded it a leading position among international firms in Latin America.
+Of the few magic circle firms operating in the region, Clifford Chance is certainly one of the most visible and committed.

-More generally, the firm makes it its mission to take advantage of opportunities in smaller markets, a strategy that has led lawyers to pick up the lion’s share of innovative advocacy in those places; for example, it is shaping project finance deals in places like Paraguay and Uruguay – working on mega, first-of-their-kind projects in both countries.
-This considered adaptive approach enables Clifford Chance to continue to build upon its Latin American practice by finding new markets and new ways to present its services to the market.
+Its long history of working on market-leading deals means it tends to be the port of call for first-of-their-kind transactions.
+This trait lends the firm well to explore and take advantage of opportunities in smaller markets, a strategy that has led lawyers to pick up the lion’s share of innovative lawyering in those places; for example, it is shaping project finance deals in places such as Uruguay and Paraguay, working on high-value, unique projects in both countries.
+This considered and adaptable approach enables Clifford Chance to continue to build upon its Latin American practice by finding new markets and new ways to present its services.

-Capital markets partner Jonathan Zonis and project finance whizz Fabricio Longhin co-chair the large group, which has recognised names in the region stationed in London, Madrid, New York, São Paulo and Washington DC, who work well together.
+Capital markets partner Jonathan Zonis and project finance specialist Fabricio Longhin co-chair the large group, which has recognised names in the region stationed in New York, DC, São Paulo, Madrid and London.
 The firm has a large and well-established team in Brazil led by Anthony Oldfield, who works alongside two other partners within one of the oldest foreign law consultancies in the country.
-Boasting rock-solid relationships with local corporations, the São Paulo office is a cornerstone of the Latin America practice and counts loyal clients such as LATAM Airlines, Cosan and Eletrobras.
-The firm advised the latter on its $6.9 billion equity offering – the second-largest equity deal of 2022, and the largest in the western hemisphere so far.

-In recent times the Latin America practice has experienced a handful of key defections: it lost a former practice co-chair and another partner to a US rival at the start of 2021, and a partner in the project finance team followed suit later that year.
-This came after the firm’s disputes head for the region left to go solo.
-Still, there remains a strong cohort of highly capable and established figures whose talent the firm can continue to draw on for Latin American mandates.
+In recent times, the regional practice group has experienced some departures, but there remains a strong cohort of highly capable and established figures whose talent can be drawn on for Latin American mandates.
 Clifford Chance has also made some notable additions to the partnership over the past year, adding firepower to its regional arbitration, capital markets and project finance offerings and more growth is set to come.

-It pays attention to future generations in a bid to protect its position and has made sure to include Latin American-born talent in its organic growth.
-This helps it penetrate markets across the region, as does the number of fluent Portuguese and Spanish speakers within the Latin America practice, which is close to 40.
+Clifford Chance pays attention to future generations in a bid to protect its position and has made sure to include Latin American-born talent in its organic growth.
+This helps it penetrate markets across the region, as does the number of fluent Spanish and Portuguese speakers within the Latin American practice, which is close to 40.

-Latin America-focused practitioners in Brazil and the United States continue to work closely with Clifford Chance’s office in Madrid, where the firm has a leading spot to target Spanish companies looking for corporate and infrastructure opportunities in the region.
+Teams in the US and Brazil continue to work closely with Clifford Chance’s office in Madrid, where the firm has a leading position, to target Spanish companies looking for corporate and infrastructure opportunities in Latin America.
 It takes a similar position towards its base in China.
 It is increasingly common to see teams working on Latin American deals drawn from a range of locations.

-The firm was an early opener in São Paulo and the base is a central part of the practice.
-New York houses the rest of the practice’s finance and corporate capacity, while the projects and disputes teams sit in Washington, DC.
-Beijing and Madrid are playing an increasingly significant role, and Clifford Chance pulls in resources from London, Paris and elsewhere.
+The firm was an early opener in São Paulo and the base is a central part of the Latin American practice.
+New York houses the rest of the practice’s finance and corporate capacity, while the projects and disputes teams sit in DC.
+The firm also recently launched an office in Houston, its third in the US, as part of plans to expand its energy and infrastructure work in North America.
+Madrid and Beijing are playing an increasingly significant role, and Clifford Chance often pulls in resources from London, Paris and elsewhere on deals when relevant.